Old Berrien County Courthouse Complex: Fight for the County Seat

-In the early 1870s, discontent with the Courthouse's location began and over the next two decades, the complaints grew louder.
-Despite being located in the middle of the county, Berrien Springs lacked any direct transportation line, like a railroad.
-While attempts were made, they repeatedly failed.
-By 1894, the calls for the county seat to be moved were too large to ignore and in April of that year, a vote was held to determine if it should be moved or not.
+Despite Berrien Springs being located in the middle of the county and easily accessible to all county residents, property investors in St Joseph made a concerted effort to move the county seat to St Joseph to prosper their own city and pockets.
+By 1894, a vote was held to determine if the county seat should be moved or not.
 The weeks leading up to election day were contentious as Berrien Springs, St. Joseph, and Niles vied for the county seat, with newspapers being a spirited part of the process.
-After Benton Harbor threw its votes behind its sister city, St. Joseph won the election.
+After Benton Harbor threw its votes behind its sister city, St. Joseph won the election with less than 20 votes.
 The loss was a bitter one for Berrien Springs and The Berrien Springs Era didn't hold back as the county began its move, "The motive power used in the removal was mostly furnished by horses, but the direction of affairs was left to the jackasses, of which St. Joe has an abundance."
-For their part, St. Joseph was quite humble in their victory, tipping their hat to their neighbors after a contentious battle.
+For their part, St. Joseph were passive-aggressive in their victory, tipping their hats to their neighbors after a contentious battle.

-In 1895, the county began construction on the new courthouse, but while some operations made the move seamless to St. Joseph, some remained in Berrien Springs for at least another year.
+In 1895, the county began construction on a new courthouse in St Joseph, but while some operations immediately moved to St. Joseph, some remained in Berrien Springs for at least another year.
 This included the Sheriff, whose new residence and jail were completed in the early fall of 1895.
+The second courthouse in St Joseph had to be demolished in the 1960's due to significant structural issues.